Prince Entrepreneurship Leaders Program

 - A minimum 2.75 GPA

 - Majoring and/or minoring in Entrepreneurship or an MBA student

-- Have, or would like to develop a viable business idea, or the willingness to work with someone else on their idea
+- Have a viable business idea, an interest in developing a viable business idea or the willingness to work with someone else on their idea

 - Willing to participate in a ½ unit credit course, which meets once a week on Tuesday mornings

 - Ability to accept constructive criticism, embrace failure and have the determination to bounce back from those setbacks